cucumber/common/docs/contributing-to-documentation.md

 ### General writing style

-* Every page should starts with an informational/motivational paragraph
+* Every page should start with an informational/motivational paragraph
 * Paragraphs should be short enough to be readable, but long enough to develop an idea.
 * Every page should start with a `h1` heading.
 Sections use `h2`.
 Subsections use `h3`
+* Break long lines.
+Insert a new line at around column 80.
+This is important because review comments can only be added to a line.
 * Write in present tense
 * Use unemotional language, but try to make it a little entertaining (this is hard)
 * Write in a platform-neutral way as much as possible